Mr Jeffrey Lordan

 - Upper GI surgery

-Mr Jeffrey Lordan is a Consultant Upper GI, Hepato-Pancreato-Biliary (HPB) and General Surgeon at Maidstone and Tunbridge Wells NHS Trust.
+Mr Jeffrey Lordan is a consultant upper GI, hepato-pancreato-biliary (HPB) and general surgeon at Maidstone and Tunbridge Wells NHS Trust.

-He has a special interest in sarcoma, complex benign liver and pancreas disease, and the use of minimally-invasive and robotic techniques for HPB surgery, and is the Tumour Site Specific Group (TSSG) Lead for Upper GI and HPB cancer for the Kent and Medway Cancer Collaborative.
+He has a special interest in sarcoma, complex benign liver and pancreas disease, and the use of minimally-invasive and robotic techniques for HPB surgery, and is the Tumour Site Specific Group Lead for Upper GI and HPB cancer for the Kent and Medway Cancer Collaborative.

 Mr Lordan completed his undergraduate training at Guy's, King's and St Thomas' medical schools in London before training as a surgeon in the South West Thames London Deanery.
-He went on to undertake specialist fellowships at the liver and transplant unit in Birmingham and the Royal Marden NHS Foundation Trust, London.
+He went on to undertake specialist fellowships at the liver and transplant unit in Birmingham and the Royal Marden NHS Foundation Trust in London.

-Between 2015-2020 he was based at the Royal Free London NHS Foundation Trust as Consultant HPB, Sarcoma and Multi-Organ Retrieval for Transplantation Surgeon.
-Between 2014-2015 he was a Locum Consultant HPB and and Multi-Organ Retrieval Surgeon at the Birmingham Liver Transplant Unit.
+Between 2014 and 2015 Mr Lordan was a locum consultant HPB and and multi-organ retrieval surgeon at the Birmingham Liver Transplant Unit.
 He also did a sarcoma oncology fellowship at the Royal Marsden Hospital.

 Mr Lordan is involved in medical education as a Royal College of Surgeons tutor, and has achieved several awards for his teaching including the 2017 Award for Outstanding Teaching and 2017 Top Teachers Award from University College London and the Trust Award for Excellence in Medical Teaching from Frimley Park Hospital.

-He also has an interest in research and completed a PhD focusing on the biology of hepato-pancreato-biliary cancer.
-He have had several research articles published in peer-reviewed medical journals and has presented his work nationally and internationally at over 75 conferences.
+He has had several research articles published in peer-reviewed medical journals and has presented his work nationally and internationally at over 75 conferences.

 His special clinical interests include: general and upper GI surgery; HPB (liver and pancreas), gallbladder / bile duct surgery; minimal access surgery; hernia surgery; acute and elective general surgery.